sarathmarson/RoboND-HomeServiceRobot/README.md

          The goal of this step is to manually test SLAM.
 This script will deploy a turtlebot inside our environment, control it with keyboard commands, interface it with a SLAM package, and visualize the map in rviz.

-         execution of this shell script is similar to that of launch.sh file we seen ealier.
+         execution of this shell script is similar to that of launch.sh file we seen earlier.

    3. test_navigation.sh